Okay, before we start, a few assumptions:

 For each place you use an image, you’ll be given the choice of placing it centered, scaled, or tiled.
 For tiles and titles, a scaled image tends to look best.
 For your menu, you’ll want to decide whether it’s presented as one smooth texture or with bevels around each option.
 Choose your images accordingly.

-beveled menu with bevels flat menu sans bevels
+with bevels sans bevels

 Use the “effects” tab to specify this.
 You can also specify the size of icon tiles here, although 64×64 should work for most people.